bengentle10/bengentle10/README.md

 # Innovative Design and Development

 Creating solutions that drive real impact.
-I'm particularly interested in developing apps, technologies, algorithms, and models that can be a game-changer in healthcare, making doctors' jobs easier and improving patient well-being.
+I'm particularly interested in developing apps, sensing technologies, algorithms, and models that can be a game-changer in power engineering, healthcare, and research.
 Always up for a challenge and breaking the limits of what is doable.
 Let's chat and brainstorm how we can team up to change lives.

 ## Skills and Experience
 * ⚛ React, Next JS, Material UI, Tailwind CSS, Pinecone, Clerk